maziac/asm-code-lens/README.md

 # Known Issues

+- [Code Lens: "actual command not found" #81](https://github.com/maziac/asm-code-lens/issues/81): Sometime "actual command not found" is shown when clicking on references.
+This seems to be healed by closing/openign the file.
+Could be a vscode issue.
 - [CodeLens lifetime #57227](https://github.com/Microsoft/vscode/issues/57227): Updates of the CodeLens is not working optimal.
 At the moment it is necessary to reload or save the file to update the CodeLens info.
 - This extension doesn't use a structured approach but just looks at all asm files without hierarchy.
 This means that sjasmplus MODULE definitions are only taken into account if they are used within the same file.